Buck Converters

 Synchronous Rectification

-When using a P-channel MOSFET for synchronous rectification, it’s body diode is forward-biased when the converter is in shutdown mode.
+When using a P-channel MOSFET for synchronous rectification, its body diode is forward-biased when the converter is in shutdown mode.
 This can drain the power source into the output.
 More advanced buck converters have extra circuitry to disconnect this P-channel MOSFET when the device is not active.

 EMC